LezWatch/lwtv-plugin/readme.md

 In order to speed up front-end page loads, we use shadow taxonomies.
 This means every TV show, Actor, and Character that has a post _also_ has a secret taxonomy term.
 To properly set this up you will need to run the following on your local site:

 ```
-wp shadow sync --cpt=post_type_shows --tax=shadow_tax_shows
-wp shadow sync --cpt=post_type_actors --tax=shadow_tax_actors
 wp shadow sync --cpt=post_type_characters --tax=shadow_tax_characters
 ```

-Each command will need to be run multiple times until there are no more posts left to process (it only handles 500 at a time).
+The command will need to be run multiple times until there are no more posts left to process (it only handles 500 at a time).

 Then you run these commands to connect the parts together (they'll run everyone):